korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

 ### Subscription callback

-The subscription callback is invoked when Cloud IoT Core sends a MQTT SUBACK response with the granted QoS level of the subscription request.
-This function is also invoked each time Cloud IoT Core delivers a message to the subscribed topic.
+The subscription callback is invoked when OmniCore sends a MQTT SUBACK response with the granted QoS level of the subscription request.
+This function is also invoked each time OmniCore delivers a message to the subscribed topic.

 #### Function signature